conda/ceps/cep-incremental-repodata.md

 In a realistic test, a ~1.3MB (225kB compressed using standard `Content-Encoding: gzip`) patch set represented three months of changes to Anaconda's `main/linux-64` channel; so users who `conda install` more than once a season would be able to download 225kB instead of 3.7MB.

+The patches took about 2 seconds each to create and are faster to apply.

 ## Alternatives

 JSON Merge Patch is simpler, but does not allow the `null` values occasionally used in `repodata.json`.